Abstracts of Selected Publications

 Lesser, Lawrence

-secondary school inservice teachers’ conceptual
+school inservice teachers’ conceptual intuition for

-intuition for one-way analysis of variance(ANOVA).
+one-way analysis of variance(ANOVA).
 During one 80-minute meeting of a course on

 statistical methods in mathematics education research, the teachers (n =